 Rethinking Home: Climate Change in New York and Samoa

-Practical sessions will center on the traditional house of Samoa and on volunteer work with those rebuilding after Hurricane Sandy.
-The teams will continue discussions in an online forum.
-They will produce a a video for schools, an online exhibition, and other online resources.
+Practical sessions in May and June 2014 are centering on the traditional house of Samoa and on rebuilding after Hurricane Sandy in Staten Island.
+The teams are keeping in touch with each other through discussions in Facebook and on the project’s blog (see link on this page).
+We will produce material for schools and other online resources.
 The project will create strong cross-cultural exchanges and strengthen personal resources for dealing with climate change.

 Rethinking Home: Climate Change in New York and Samoa is supported by Museum Connect, a grant program of the American Alliance of Museums made possible by the U.S Department of State's Bureau of Educational and Cultural Affairs.
 The Museums Connect grant program strengthens connections and cultural understanding between people in the United States and abroad through innovative year-long projects facilitated by museums.